Setup of Extension Services

 iris:

-The value of secret must match one of the tokens configured under api_keys in your Pyris application.local.yml.
+The secret-token value must exactly match one of the tokens under api_keys in the Pyris application.yml.
+If they don't match, Artemis will receive 401 errors when calling Pyris.

 git clone https://github.com/ls1intum/edutelligence.git